Fulfillment house

 Fulfillment house and fulfillment center (Commonwealth English: fulfilment house and fulfilment centre) are modern terms for a packing warehouse.
 The terms were coined in the middle of the 1990s: "fulfillment center" usually refers to an in-house packing warehouse, while "fulfillment house" tends to be used about companies that specialize in warehousing and packing for others.

+These centers receive products from suppliers or manufacturers, store them in optimized environments, and then pick, pack, and ship items directly to consumers when an order is placed.
+Unlike traditional warehouses, fulfillment centers focus on order processing for individual consumers rather than bulk shipping to retailers.
+The efficiency and speed of fulfillment operations are crucial, especially as consumer expectations for rapid delivery continue to rise.

 Origin of term

 The usage of the word "'fulfillment" in relation to goods shipments comes from the terms "order fulfillment" and "product fulfillment", which were introduced by business management researchers who analysed supply chains in the late 1980s.
 This was soon picked up by PR people working for packing warehouse companies, who felt that "fulfillment centre" or "fulfillment house" sounded more positive and active than the old term "warehouse".
 The terms are still so new and unknown by people outside that industry that "warehouse" often is added in parentheses or used as an alternative word in the same text, in order to explain to laymen what "fulfillment centre" or "fulfillment house" actually means.